infotroph/SmartGasBench/README.md

 The setup consists of an Isodat method coupled to two ISL scripts:

 * The method `GB smart dilute.met` triggers injection of pre-sample reference pulses and of sample peaks, but not of any open split motions or post-sample reference pulses.
-It uses `aquisition smart dilution 50C.isl` as its aquisition script.
+It uses `acquisition smart dilution 50C.isl` as its acquisition script.
 Depending on your system setup, you may want to treat this as an example to build your own method rather than using it directly.
-* The aquisition script `aquisition smart dilution 50C.isl` triggers injection of the end-of-run reference peaks and timed dilution of the air peaks, and in turn calls `AutoDilutionByRegistry.isl` to track peak heights and determine whether to dilute the next sample peak.
+* The acquisition script `acquisition smart dilution 50C.isl` triggers injection of the end-of-run reference peaks and timed dilution of the air peaks, and in turn calls `AutoDilutionByRegistry.isl` to track peak heights and determine whether to dilute the next sample peak.
 * `AutoDilutionByRegistry.isl` is called once for each peak, to record the peak height in the Windows registry and decide whether autodilution is needed.
-If dilution is needed, it cues the aquisition script by setting a registry flag.
+If dilution is needed, it cues the acquisition script by setting a registry flag.

-Note that this means you have to set timings in both the method *and* the aquisition script:
+Note that this means you have to set timings in both the method *and* the acquisition script:

 * Beginning-of-run reference peaks: Set in the method, using whatever timings and reference ports make sense for your application.
-Then match timings by adjusting delays in the aquisition script so that it finds and records one reference peak from each of ports 1, 2, and 3.
+Then match timings by adjusting delays in the acquisition script so that it finds and records one reference peak from each of ports 1, 2, and 3.
-* Delay before sample injection: Set in the method, adjust delay in the aquisition script to match.
+* Delay before sample injection: Set in the method, adjust delay in the acquisition script to match.
 * Threshold for autodilution: Set in the method, no script edits needed.
-* Delay between sample injections: Set in the method to obtain good separation between air peaks and sample peaks, then adjust delays before and after air peak dilution in the aquisition script to match.
+* Delay between sample injections: Set in the method to obtain good separation between air peaks and sample peaks, then adjust delays before and after air peak dilution in the acquisition script to match.
-* Delay after sample injections: Set FIRST in aquisition script, then set method to match.
+* Delay after sample injections: Set FIRST in acquisition script, then set method to match.
-* Number and timing of post-sample reference pulses: Set in aquisition script, then set method to match.
-The method should NOT cue any post-sample reference pulses, but rather simply wait long enough for the aquisition script to provide them.
+* Number and timing of post-sample reference pulses: Set in acquisition script, then set method to match.
+The method should NOT cue any post-sample reference pulses, but rather simply wait long enough for the acquisition script to provide them.

 ## Hardware